EpilogueTeam/manifest/README.md

 ### How to commit:

 1. most important: good commit message
-2. use prefixes
+2. use prefixes (use https://github.com/refined-github/refined-github so it looks better)
 3. write lowercase, reference pr's and do not add a dot at the end

 why prefixes?

-looks better and helps searchign commits faster
+Looks better (if you use https://github.com/refined-github/refined-github) and helps searching commits faster

 `fix: test`<br>
 ![fix: test](fix.png)<br>